-This DAC annoyingly demands a +/-12-15V supply voltage, hence the need for a DC/DC converter on the board.
+This DAC annoyingly demands a ±12-15V supply voltage, hence the need for a DC/DC converter on the board.
 (In the Epsilon clock this was generated using a 7660 type charge pump).

 This DAC can be updated quite quickly, and the software implements 64x oversampling, giving an additional 6 bits of tuning resolution, making the total system capable of (in theory) 22 bits resolution.

 The MCU software is standard stuff, STM32 HAL with a couple of state machines, UART DMA's, ADC readout routines, etc..
 The software performs a variety of internal self tests on startup, keeps track of power-on time (current and cumulative), and allows the setting and reading of the DAC tuning word.